ravi-kumar7/documentation/docs/bank-connect/appendix.md

-# Bank Connect: Appendix
+# BankConnect: Appendix

 ## Bank Identifiers
 The table below lists the supported banks with their corresponding identifier.
-These identifiers will be used throughout the Bank Connect product, whenever a `bank` or `bank_name` field are involved.
+These identifiers will be used throughout the BankConnect product, whenever a `bank` or `bank_name` field are involved.

 | Identifier | Bank Name |
 | - | - |